juancopi81/komposair/README.md

 # In the browser

-  - Komposar needs no installation you can use right in your browser
+  - Komposar needs no installation you can use it right in your browser
-  - We use Tone.js and Magente so you can hear the melodies in the browser or exporte them as a midi file if you prefer
+  - We use Tone.js and Magenta so you can hear the melodies in the browser or export them as a midi file if you prefer

 You can also: